Best Kobe Day Trip Itinerary + Tips Before You Visit

 Alternatives:

-Here are additional things to do in a Kobe day trip if you have more time or prefer to switch things up.
+Here are additional things to do if you have more time or prefer to switch things up.

 1. Nunobiki Falls: While this was a mild walk and hike to get to, the trail and views, along with viewing deck was very peaceful.